 Tools to Spot and Stop CEO Scams

-• MFA/2FA and biometrics: Setting up multi-factor authentication for access to the company’s digital infrastructure is a good basic security step, and means management’s actual email accounts will be safer.
+- MFA/2FA and biometrics: Setting up multi-factor authentication for access to the company’s digital infrastructure is a good basic security step, and means management’s actual email accounts will be safer.
 Take heed though, as this does not provide complete certainty.
-As we wrote in our fraud forecast for 2022, new techniques are bound to allow attackers to intercept some one time passwords and biometrics checks.
+New techniques are bound to allow attackers to intercept some one time passwords and biometrics checks.

 Best Practices for Employees